aws-samples/aws-dbs-refarch-graph/src/graph-data-modelling/property-graph-data-modelling/README.md

 It's tempting to apply this pattern everywhere, transforming every edge in your 'naive' model into a vertex-and-two-edges structure.
 But if you don't need the richness and flexibility of this subgraph structure, don't use it: you'll end up increasing storage overheads and query latencies (more data to store, fetch and traverse) for no appreciable benefit.

 Conversely, you may be struggling with an overly simplistic model derived from your first natural language description of your domain.
 Problems often present themselves when you find yourself wanting to add an edge to an edge – to annotate one relationship with another.
 This can sometimes be the result of _verbing_ – the language habit whereby a noun is transformed into a verb.
-For example, instead of saying X `SENT` an `Email` `TO` Y, we might verb the noun, and say X `EMAILED` Y. If this is the basis of our model, problems can emereg when we want to indicate who was CCd on the mail, of describe one email as being a rely to another.
+For example, instead of saying X `SENT` an `Email` `TO` Y, we might verb the noun, and say X `EMAILED` Y. If this is the basis of our model, problems emerge when we want to indicate who was CCd on the mail, or describe one email as being a rely to another.
 By pulling out the domain entity inherent in the verb – `Email` from `EMAILED` – we can introduce a hub node that allows for far more expressive structuring of entities and relationships.

 If you're struggling to come up with a graph structure that captures the complex interdependencies between several things in your domain, look for the nouns, and hence the domain concepts, hidden inside of some of the verb phrases you've used to describe the structuring of your domain.

 While some hub vertices lie hidden in verbs, other hub-and-spoke structures can be found in adverbial phrases – those additional parts of a sentence that describe how, when or where an action was performed.
-Adverbial phrases result in what entity-relational modelling calls n-ary relationships; that is, complex, multi-dimensional relationships that bind together several things and concepts.
+Adverbial phrases result in what entity-relational modelling calls _n-ary relationships_; that is, complex, multi-dimensional relationships that bind together several things and concepts.
 The hub-and-spoke pattern is ideal for these kinds of n-ary relationships.
 While it may sometimes feel as though you're encumbering your model with another vertex just to accomodate the need for multiple relationships, you can invariably find a good, domain-meaningful term for this hub vertex that helps make the model more expressive.